How to Use Social Media to Close More Deals without Being a Pushy Salesperson

 Let’s talk about the variety of ways you can stay in touch with your past, present and future clients.
 First up, let’s look at email.
-Email is no longer considered one of the highest influential ways to market.
-The truth is, that the average email open rate is only 12%.
+Email is no longer considered one of the most influential ways to market.
+The truth is, the average email open rate is only 12%.
 Don’t EVEN allow me to go there on direct mail.
 Most of it gets thrown away, and only 7% of direct-mailers actually show a positive ROI.
-Even traditional media is becoming less and less influential. (unless you’re in politics) Only 16% of all TV and Radio marketing campaigns yield a positive ROI.
+Even traditional media is becoming less and less influential (unless you’re in politics).
+Only 16% of all TV and radio marketing campaigns yield a positive ROI.
 Now, don’t get me wrong.
 If you are doing these things, you are good at them and getting above average results, DON’T STOP.
 Always keep doing what works.

 Solve Problems Rather than “Selling”

 What these numbers tell us, is that our audience is getting smarter.
 They’re getting more hip to the same old sales pitches.
-The marketplace is demanding for someone to listen to them.
-Someone to give them transparency in marketing.
-Someone to show them where their pain actually is, and then cure that pain.
-You need to step into that space, and step out of being an old school pushy salesperson.
-You are now responsible for being THE expert consultant, with a much needed solution to their big a$$ problem.
-It’s at this point when your sphere of influence becomes a buyer from you.
-It’s at that point that you become a “Closer”, the sales equivalent of a “Made (Wo)Man” It’s that plain and simple.
-So you might ask “That’s all fine and cool, but how do I go about doing that?”
+The marketplace is demanding for someone to listen to them, someone to give them transparency in marketing, someone to show them where their pain actually is, and then cure that pain.
+You need to step into that space and step out of being an old-school pushy salesperson.
+You are now responsible for being THE expert consultant, with a much-needed solution to their big a$$ problem.
+It’s at this point when your sphere of influence buys from you and that you become a “Closer,” the sales equivalent of a “Made (Wo)Man.”
+It’s that plain and simple.
+So, you might ask “That’s all fine and cool, but how do I go about doing that?”
 My answer to you is simple.
 “Follow the steps below.”

-We all know that it takes seven touches in order to influence an individual and for them to become familiar with you.
-We also know that people buy from people they know like and trust.
-With these things in mind the easiest, fastest, and most influential way to accomplish the seven touches you need, can be done easily via social media.
+We all know that it takes seven touches to influence an individual and for them to become familiar with you.
+We also know that people buy from people they know, like and trust.
+With these things in mind the easiest, fastest, and most influential way to accomplish the seven touches you need can be done easily via social media.

 The first touch comes from the prospect seeing your post.